 What is the Coastal Concept?

-The Coastal Concept in interior design focuses on crafting a peaceful and welcoming ambiance inspired by the beauty and calmness of the seaside.
+The Coastal Concept in Interior Design focuses on crafting a peaceful and welcoming ambience inspired by the beauty and calmness of the seaside.
 It focuses on natural light, soft and muted colours like whites, blues, and sandy neutrals, and uses natural materials such as wood, jute, and linen.

 The design is minimalist, keeping the decor simple and uncluttered to maintain a relaxed vibe.
 Subtle seaside accents like seashells and driftwood enhance the coastal theme.
 Overall, it aims to foster relaxation, a connection to nature, and a positive state of mind.